The key to a faster marathon is developing STAMINA

 How can you improve your lactate threshold (clean your cooling system)?

 By now you know that most of your runs should be below your 75% effort level to improve your endurance (develop your aerobic energy system).
-But to improve on your STAMINA, or ability to sustain a faster pace for longer, you need to challenge your anaerobic energy system.
+But to improve on your STAMINA, or ability to sustain a faster pace for longer, you need to challenge your anaerobic energy system (maximum aerobic capacity).
 Basically, you push your lactate threshold.
 Again, this is the point where you begin to accumulate lactic acid faster than your body can clear it.
 Remember, it’s like overheating.

-Newer runners have a lactate threshold around 80% effort level while a highly trained runners threshold can be above 90% effort level, with most recreational runners somewhere around 85%.
+Newer runners have a lactate threshold around 80% effort level while that of highly-trained runners can be above 90% effort level, with most recreational runners somewhere around 85%.
 Regardless of your fitness level, in order to stimulate an improvement, all you need to do is work slightly above your lactate threshold.
 Read that again.
 If you do this on a routine basis your body will adapt by getting more efficient at using fat-stores for energy and better at conserving glycogen for harder efforts.
 Your lactate threshold will get higher.

 More good news